Miha Zupan: Professional career

 The legal battle raged until late February 2007, when Olimpija and Slovan reached a settlement.
 After Olimpija paid an undisclosed fee to Slovan, they finally registered him officially on March 1.
 The settlement proved timely for Olimpija, as they had seen six players leave the team during the season, and had two other players out with injury.
 While Zupan was unable to play during the 2006-07 Euroleague, as Olimpija had been eliminated by the time of the settlement, he arrived in time for the late rounds of the Adriatic League and for the second stage of the Slovenian domestic league.

 On October 24, 2007, Zupan finally became the first deaf player in the Euroleague, appearing for Olimpija in their 80–52 loss at Montepaschi Siena in the opening week of regular season play in the 2007-08 Euroleague.
 He had 5 points, 3 rebounds, and 2 assists in slightly over 13 minutes of action off the bench.

 In August 2009, he joined the Greek League club Trikala 2000.

 In July 2010 he signed a two-year deal with Spartak SPB in Russia.
 In the same year, he was awarded the ICSD Deaf Sportsman of the Year by the International Committee of Sports for the Deaf as he topped the list with 60 points.

 In August 2012, he signed a one-year contract with Turk Telekom.

 On January 1, 2016, he signed with Liga Nationala team CSM Oradea.

-On July 31, 2017, Zupan signed he signed with Helios Suns.
+On July 31, 2017, Zupan signed with Helios Suns.
 After four games he parted ways with Helios Suns on October 28, 2017.

 On January 13, 2018, he signed with Iranian Super League club Naft Abadan.